harsh-vardhhan/rupeetravel/_posts/india-cross-border-finance.md

 > They do.
 They make your traveling not only convenient but also affordable.
 The lower the overhead cost of traveling, the more often you can travel.

-## 1. Zero forex credit and debit cards
+## Get Zero forex credit and debit cards

 ![credit card](/assets/blog/india-cross-border-finance/credit-card.webp "Credit Card")